Get Steve’s New Book….For Free!

-Steve is an advisor, speaker and author who works with leadership teams to drive change, stimulate innovation and substantially improve performance.
-He successfully leverages over thirty-five years of experience working as an operating executive, director and consultant at both global Fortune 500 corporations (including as Chairman and CEO of American Express Bank), midsize companies, as well as advising private equity firms with their portfolio companies.
-His special talent lies in transforming employee and customer engagement, accelerating the pace of decision-making and change and realizing improved performance.
+Steve is an advisor, director, speaker and author who works with leadership teams to drive change, stimulate innovation and substantially improve performance.
+He successfully leverages over thirty-five years of experience working as an operating executive, director and consultant at both global Fortune 100 companies and mid-size companies.
+He also served as a managing director at Alvarez & Marsal, where he advised private equity firms and their portfolio companies.
+Steve’s special talent lies in looking at every situation with “Fresh Eyes” to seeing and identifying the real issues, accelerating the pace of decision making, driving change and improving performance.

-He currently serves as President of Engaged Leadership Advisors, Chairman of US Auto Sales, Senior Advisor to Milestone Partners, and Senior Advisor to Alvarez and Marsal.
-Goldstein also advises leaders about engagement and performance improvement, and is a sought-after public speaker.
+He currently is President of Engaged Leadership Advisors, Chairman of US Auto Sales, and a senior advisor to Milestone Partners.
+He is a columnist for Inc. magazine and is a highly sought-after public speaker.

-Steve earned his BA from CCNY and his MBA from NYU’s Stern School of Business, and lives in New York City.
+Steve earned his BA from City College of New York and his MBA from NYU’s Stern School of business, and lives in New York City.

-Steve will engage, inform and entertain your audience with his penetrating insights, down-to-earth, no-nonsense sensibility and trademark humor.
-All of Steve’s talks are filled with illuminating stories garnered from his vast experiences with global, mid-size and start-up companies and are interwoven with his unique and highly successful Five Principles of Engagement.
+Steve will engage, inform and entertain your audience with his penetrating insights, down-to-earth, no-nonsense sensibility and humor.
+All of Steve’s talk are filled with compelling stories garnered from his personal experiences and are interwoven with his unique and successful Five Principles of Engagement.

-Steve’s talks are custom tailored for the specific audience and topic, and always provide relevant, actionable information that attendees can take home and use.
+Steve’s talks are tailored for the specific audience and topic and always provide relevant, actionable information and tips that attendees can take home and use.

 Just miles from the beach, Sears Executive, Steve Goldstein was shocked to find four snowblowers for sale in the Garden Center of their Miami store.
 Speaking with a salesman, he learned that this was not a one time mistake – they were being shipped to and returned from the same store for thirty years.
 This one story became a metaphor to Steve for the dysfunction in most companies, large and small.